The Greatest Hits (film)

 The Greatest Hits is a 2024 American romantic fantasy film written, produced and directed by Ned Benson, and starring Lucy Boynton, Justin H. Min, David Corenswet, and Austin Crute.
-It follows Harriet (Boynton) who, mourning her deceased boyfriend, travels back in time when she listens to a particular song associated with the latter.
+It follows Harriet (Boynton) who, mourning her boyfriend, travels back in time when she listens to a particular song associated with him.

 Searchlight Pictures announced the film in August 2022, with principal photography commencing at the end of the month and continued till October.
 Much of the film was shot predominantly in Los Angeles by cinematographer Chung-hoon Chung.
 During post-production, the musical score was composed by Ryan Lott and editing was completed by Saira Haider.

 The Greatest Hits had its world premiere at South by Southwest on March 14, 2024 and had a limited theatrical release on April 5, 2024, followed by a worldwide premiere as a Hulu original film on April 12, 2024.
 The film received mixed reviews from critics.